In this section

-Cameron’s 550 breeding sows produce thousands of piglets during a typical 21-week cycle mostly outdoors in the rolling Wiltshire hills.
+His 400 breeding sows produce thousands of piglets during a typical 21-week cycle.

-Cameron believes that higher welfare standards don’t just mean happier pigs but also better quality meat.
-He firmly believes that the breed is important too.
+To Cameron, higher welfare standards don’t just mean happier pigs but also better-quality meat.
+He is also a firm believer that the breed is just as important as the environment.

-Cameron also sees educating the consumers of tomorrow as really important too.
+Cameron is also educating the consumers of tomorrow, today.

 “We’ve also been hosting GCSE food technology students, including girls from Malvern College.
 They are the customers of the future, so getting them to understand and appreciate the benefits of farming animals well is essential.”